 When she had a crush on the most handsome official in the government, Liu Ziye also commanded him to serve the princess.

-As such a crazy person, Liu Ziye was quite nice to Princess Shanyin, and provided her everything that she had asked for.
+As such a crazy person, Liu Ziye was quite nice to Princess Shanyin and provided her with everything that she had asked for.

 Inhuman Behaviors and Final Ending of Liu Ziye

 During a royal banquet, Liu Ziye asked his trusted followers to close the door and let them rape all the princesses and noble ladies that they liked, no matter whether these women were married, with or without children.

 One princess fought back intensely and refused to give up, so she was beaten to death, and her 3 children were killed cruelly afterward, under Liu Ziye's command.

 Then Liu Ziye asked all his followers and those poor women to run in his garden naked while he had lots of fun watching.

 More and more people were angry about his absurd, insane behaviors, and planned to remove him from the throne.

 Soon, his three uncles that were captured and humiliated, allied with some of Liu Ziye's guards.
 They told Liu that some spirits were hanging in a small forest and assassinated Liu when he was trying to shoot the ghosts there.